Hi! I’m Sienna Dear (she/they).

 -

-With Holistic Abortions I deepening my understanding of the historical context of abortions, the current landscape, and expanding the ways I’m able to provide care to those seeking abortions.
+With Holistic Abortions I deepened my understanding of the historical context of abortions, the current landscape, and expanding the ways I’m able to provide care to those seeking abortions.

 Fall 2025